Welcome to Mat-Su Valley's only 26.2! Course map

 Please note that relay runners will sign up as a team, not individually.
 Which team member will run which leg of the relay will be determined at race day bib pick-up - so, teams have some time to negotiate.

-You are now able to sign up online via ultrasignup.
+You will soon be able to sign up online via ultrasignup.
 (Small fee applies).
-Online sign-up closes Friday, July 5th, at high noon, Alaska Daylight Time (NOTE: Ultrasignup states "12:00PM" - this means 12 NOON).
+Online sign-up closes (TBA), at high noon, Alaska Daylight Time (NOTE: Ultrasignup states "12:00PM" - this means 12 NOON).
 Anybody wishing to sign up after this deadline is welcome to do so on race day, including relay teams.
 We encourage you to sign up early (as it helps us with overall planning), and not wait until the last minute to register online.
 Race organizers are not responsible for any computer glitches or miscommunication about deadlines.
 When ultrasignup.com says registration is closed, it IS closed.
 No excuses, no exceptions.

 Note: If the above link doesn't take you directly to the HPM sign-up, please try to go to www.ultrasignup.com and search for "Hatcher Pass Marathon".
 Please try again, and be patient!
 Thanks!